 10 Effective Employee Retention Strategies Every Company Needs

-Employee retention is vital to the health of any company.
+Staff retention is vital because it reduces turnover costs and boosts company culture.
 Not only are employees your most valuable asset, but employee turnover can cost employers 33% of an employee’s annual salary.
 If you keep losing employees, your bottom line will suffer.

-Unsure of your employee retention rate?
-Learn how to calculate your retention and turnover rate.
+Unsure about your employee retention rate?
+Learn how to calculate it.

 Retention starts on day one.
 Onboarding is a new employee’s first and defining experience with a company.
 Your onboarding process can quickly expose the good, the bad and the ugly when it comes to your company’s processes and procedures.
 If the onboarding process isn’t handled effectively, new hires could arrive at work on their first day to discover an apathetic, disorganized, and intimidating work environment.
 If this happens, any new employee will be mentally refining their resume before lunch.